writing

 Trout and Mallard

-my first children's book, written for ages 3-8.
-This is a story inspired by a walk along a stream in Seattle with my sister and our children.
-It’s a tale of two unlikely species who share a body of water and discover through a gentle, inquisitive conversation, they are more similar than different.
-Illustrations by my sister, Britney Straus.
+Karson Brown’s first children's book, Trout and Mallard, is a story inspired by walks along a stream in Seattle with Karson’s sister and their children.
+It’s a tale of two unlikely species who share a body of water and discover through a gentle, inquisitive conversation, that they are more similar than different.
+Illustrations by Karson’s sister, Britney Straus.